< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The destruction of the World Trade Center towers in New York City by Islamic terrorists on 11 September 2001 led to a quiet, but ultimately unsettling, interest by governments in using online surveillance to spot terrorists.
 In the US, the National Security Agency (NSA), the US Federal government's crypto organization, developed a comprehensive and powerful system for mass surveillance of digital traffic.
 The centerpiece of the effort, codenamed PRISM, was a system in which the NSA monitored the traffic of major US internet service providers.

 PRISM performed bulk collection of the "metadata" that made up the traffic to pick out patterns from the flood.
 If suspicious individuals were picked out, they were then subjected to "targeted surveillance", subject to a warrant by the FISA Court.
 Congressional committees also performed oversight.
-Other nations performed online surveillance as well, with the US often collaborating with such efforts by allies.
+Other nations performed online surveillance as well, with the US often collaborating in such efforts with allies.

 Government surveillance was greatly enhanced though the use of data mining systems that could sort through and assemble data to find patterns.
 Any one action by an American intending to perform a terror attack would not be particularly suspicious; but finding out that person was acquiring a number of things, each from different sources, that collectively looked like a kit of parts for a bomb would be suspicious.